obscode/latextools/README.md

 # latextools
-Some python-based latex tools useful to authors of scientific journals
+Some python-based latex tools useful to authors of scientific journal articles.

 # Contents
 - **make_authors:**  Given a file with author names and affiliations (with many-to-one association), contruct a .tex file with the appropriate authors section (either in AASTeX 5 or AASTeX 6 format).
-Keeps track of order of affiliations, multiple authors at the same affiliation, etc.
+Keeps track of order of affiliations, multiple authors at the same affiliation, etc. See `author_sample.dat` for an example
 - **fix_authors:**  Given a .bbl file generated from BibTeX, go throug the author list and for those entries where the number of authors is greater than a certain number (default 5), truncate the author list to authors one to three, followed by "et al."